Close Alert Banner

 *The Guelph CMA includes the City of Guelph, Puslinch and Guelph/Eramosa Township.

 From 2019 to 2020, the unemployment rate increased notably in all regions, which coincided with job losses across Canada due to the restrictions put in place to slow the spread of COVID-19.
-From 2020 to 2021, the unemployment rate decreased for all regions except for the KWB Rural Economic Region where the unemployment rate continued to increase.
+From 2020 to 2022, the unemployment rate decreased for all regions.

 *The KWB Rural Economic Region includes rural areas in the Kitchener-Waterloo-Barrie Economic Region, including Wellington County.